Trantuan24/DE1-Data-Modelling-with-Postgres-and-python/README.md

 │   └── etl.log                     # Log for ETL pipeline
-├── scripts/                        # Python scripts for ETL and database management │   ├── create_tables.py            # Script to create database and tables │   ├── download_data.py            # Script to download data from Kaggle or APIs
+├── scripts/                        # Python scripts for ETL and database management │   ├── create_tables.py            # Script to create database and tables │   ├── download_data.py            # Script to download data from Kaggle using API Key
-│   ├── sql_queries.py              # SQL queries for table creation and ETL
+│   ├── sql_queries.py              # SQL queries for schema creation
 │   └── etl.py                      # ETL pipeline to load data into the database
 ├── sql/                            # SQL files for analysis │   └── analysis_queries.sql        # SQL queries for data analysis